 Dolphin is to Nautilus what Nautilus is to the Windows File Explorer.
 Nautilus is great, it is simple, it looks clean, and it can do pretty much what an average user would want from it and sometimes even more than that.
 Dolphin is a different beast, quite literally.

 If you’ve never been exposed to some advanced file managers Dolphin might not seem like something you’d want to use.
-The story is pretty similar to that of the KDE Plasma desktop that it was made for.
-But you can manually install Dolphin on Ubuntu and you don’t necessarily need the Plasma desktop for it to run.
+You can manually install Dolphin on Ubuntu and you don’t necessarily need the Plasma desktop for it to run.

 You can easily add new apps and remove installed apps.
-Now, there are 3 ways to install and uninstall programs on Ubuntu and you should check them out as well.
+Now, there are 3 ways to install and uninstall programs on Ubuntu and you should check them out.

 Installing Dolphin File Manager on Ubuntu